El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 ✅ Casa Cuyo

-Unfortunately, I didn’t have the time to eat there although I stayed in the hotel.
-So I cannot give you my personal opinion.
-However, I wanted to include it because the space and atmosphere are nice and cozy and the plates have excellent reviews on trip advisor, not sure about the vegan options though.
+Unfortunately, I didn’t have the time to eat there, although I stayed in the hotel.
+So, I cannot give you my personal opinion.
+However, I wanted to include it because the space and atmosphere are nice and cozy, and the plates have excellent reviews on TripAdvisor.
+I’m not sure about the vegan options, though.
 But I would certainly give it a try.

-This is a very unique place.
-Run by a new friend that I met when I was there, Cathy, a lovely girl from the UK, and her husband from Mexico, El Chile Gordo is a tribute to gourmet Mexican cuisine.
+This is a very unique place, run by a new friend I met while I was there, Cathy, a lovely girl from the UK, and her husband, El Chile Gordo, from Mexico.
+It’s a tribute to gourmet Mexican cuisine.

 From the ambiance to the plate presentation and the exceptional service, everything is thoughtfully crafted with attention to every single detail.